 The FRDM-KL25Z is connected through USB CDC (see this post) to my other controller.
 The Arduino Data Logger Shield is used for logging on SD-Card.
 The Maxim RTC on the shield provides time stamping and stand-alone operation of the unit: that’s why there is an on-off switch attached to the shield which is accessible from the front panel.
 As file system the FatFs component is used, and the board runs FreeRTOS tasks using CodeWarrior for MCU10.4.

 With this the system performs automatic cooling as needed or required.
 And with the manual switch I can easily overwrite the controller:

-Actually, that external ‘manual switch’ was a requirement of my wife: she wanted an easy and accessible way to overwrite the system behaviour.
+:idea: Actually, that external ‘manual switch’ was a requirement of my wife: she wanted an easy and accessible way to overwrite the system behaviour.
 Maybe she did not trust my engineering skills?
 Or simply she did not want to control the system with the web browser?
-Anyway, I’m convinced that this manual switch is useful, even if I do not plan to use it for myself
+Anyway, I’m convinced that this manual switch is useful, even if I do not plan to use it for myself :-)

 Control System: VBus Gateway and Solar System Controller